strongbox/strongbox-docs/docs/developer-guide/layout-providers/nuget-layout-provider.md

+# NuGet Layout Provider

+## Introduction

 Our support for NuGet is handled via the Nuget Layout provider.
 We currently only support NuGet protocol version 2.0.

-# Notes
+The code for the NuGet layout provider is located under the [strongbox-storage-nuget-layout-provider] module.

 ## Artifact Coordinates